-Tel: +352 26 383 350 Fax: +352 26 383 349 www.vdblaw.com will be triggered at the occurrence of a negligence or fraud, as this will be further set out in the contractual agreement governing the security transaction and the general principles of contract law.
+Tel: +352 26 383 350 Fax: +352 26 383 349 www.vdblaw.com Vandenbulke LUXEMBOURG

 20 What are the main mechanisms for seeking remedies and sanctions for improper securities activities?

 Remedies and sanctions for improper securities activities can be brought in three basic ways: civil litigation, administrative proceedings and criminal prosecutions.
 None of these remedies are exclusive.